How to Setup Prometheus Using Helm Chart On Kubernetes?

 the output of the prometheus helm installation

-Before we access the Prometheus, we can check all the components are deployed and running properly.
+Before we access the Prometheus, we can check that all the components are deployed and running properly.

 kubectl -n monitoring get all